The House of Seven Corpses: Plot summary

 On the last day of the shoot, David reads from the Book of the Dead, repeating a chant summoning the dead to come to him; simultaneously, Gayle reads from the book as well during the filming of a scene in which her character, Maria, is resurrecting her lover's dead body.
 Meanwhile, Edgar hears noises coming from the cemetery, and goes to inspect.
 He is confronted by a zombie that emerges from a grave, which strangles him.
 After filming completes, Eric congratulates the cast before they retire to their rooms.
 Shortly after, the zombie arrives at the house, killing three crew members—Ron, Danny, and Tom—as they tear down equipment.
 Gayle subsequently witnesses the zombie climbing the staircase, and frantically obtains Edgar's gun from Eric's bedroom.
 A frightened Gayle inadvertently shoots Christopher to death, mistaking him for the zombie.
 Anne hears the gunshot, and upon going to investigate, finds Gayle's corpse hanging from a rope; horrified, Anne faints.

 Meanwhile, when Eric and David go to film pick-ups in the cemetery, they find Edgar's dead body near an empty grave.
 David suddenly attacks Eric, but falls into the grave during the tussle.
 Beneath a thin layer of dirt, Eric spots the grave marking, and upon rubbing it away, finds that it reads "David Beal: 1847–1896."
 David proceeds to reemerge from the grave as a zombie, causing Eric to flee back to the house, where he finds the bodies of the three dead crew members along with those of Gayle, Christopher, and Anne.
 Eric grows hysterical when he observes his spools of film destroyed on the floor.
 Moments later, the zombie throws a film camera from the top stair landing onto Eric's head, killing him.
 The zombie then carries Anne's corpse back to the cemetery and disappears into the grave with it.

 Production

+Development

+The House of Seven Corpses was the sole directorial feature film by Paul Harrison, who worked primarily as a television writer.

+Filming

-It was filmed at the Utah Governor's Mansion in Salt Lake City.
+Principal photography took place at the Utah Governor's Mansion in Salt Lake City in the fall of 1972 on a budget of $250,000.
+The initial shoot lasted approximately eighteen days.
+The project was completed by February 1973.

 Release

 The House of Seven Corpses was released theatrically in Charlotte, North Carolina on December 12, 1973.
+The film's release expanded to Texas in February 1974, and to Baltimore, Maryland in March 1974.

+The film was often screened on late-night television in the United States throughout the 1980s.